adidas Adizero Evo SL Running Shoe Review

 • No full-length carbon plate.

-The adidas Adizero Evo SL offers exceptional energy return for its price point, thanks to its premium, TPEE-based Lightstrike Pro foam, typically reserved for adidas' highest-tier racing models.
+The adidas Adizero Evo SL offers great energy return, especially for a trainer.
+This is due to its premium, TPEE-based Lightstrike Pro foam, typically reserved for adidas' highest-tier racing models.
 This foam delivers a highly responsive and springy sensation, efficiently converting each step into forward propulsion.
 It's ideal for runners who want efficient and energetic strides, whether for fast interval sessions or simply to inject some dynamism into their daily runs.

 Pros